Never Too Late (Kylie Minogue song): Chart performance

 "Never Too Late" debuted at number 17 on the UK Singles Chart on the chart edition of 4 November 1989, then rose to its peak of number four the following week where it stayed for another week.
 It stayed on the chart for ten weeks, three of them spent in the top ten.
 The single's low debut broke Minogue's run of seven consecutive top-two hits, but it became her eighth consecutive top-five hit single and was certified silver by the British Phonographic Industry (BPI) for sales over 200,000.
 In Europe, the song reached the top ten in other three territories: it topped the chart out of a six-week chart run in Ireland, reached number two in Luxembourg and number four in the Flanders region of Belgium, charting for 13 weeks in the Ultratop 50.
 It peaked inside the top-20 in Spain where it missed the top ten by one place, and the Netherlands where it peaked at number 20 with ten weeks of charting, was a top-30 hit in Switzerland, France and Finland, and stalled at number 45 in West Germany where it counted 13 weeks on the chart.
 On the pan-European Hot 100 chart compiled by the Music & Media magazine, it peaked at number 11 in its third week.

 In Oceanian nations, "Never Too Late" debuted at number 25 on the Australian Singles Chart, peaked two weeks later at number 14 and fell off the top 50 after ten weeks.
 It was less successful in New Zealand where it reached number 27 and charted for four weeks in the top 50.

 Music video

-Directed by Pete Cornish, the video showed Minogue in various costumes with her dancers in front of various backdrops – some of the costumes are as a cowgirl, '70s disco, Chinese dress with fans and as a 1920s flapper.
+Directed by Pete Cornish, the video showed Minogue in various costumes with her dancers in front of various backdrops – some of the costumes are as a cowgirl, '70s disco, cheongsam with folding fans and as a 1920s flapper.
 The concept for the video was decided during a phone call between Minogue and Cornish, who both confessed they initially had no ideas about what to do next, before brainstorming the toy theatre concept.
 It was awarded the Logie for the "Most Popular Music Video" at the 32nd Annual TV week Logie Awards held in 1990 in Australia.